 DAQ PCB: The Core of Precision Data Acquisition, A Bridge from Sensors to the Digital World

-Basic Measurement Principles of DAQ PCB
+Basic Measurement Principles of DAQ PCBs

 The core task of a DAQ system is to convert analog signals into digital signals (ADC).
 This process follows two basic principles: sampling and quantization.

-Design Challenges of High-Precision Analog Front-End (AFE)
+Design Challenges for High-Precision Analog Front-End (AFE)

-3. Low-Noise Design: The AFE's inherent noise will superimpose on the original signal, reducing the Signal-to-Noise Ratio (SNR).
+3. Low-Noise Design: The AFE's own noise will superimpose on the original signal, reducing the Signal-to-Noise Ratio (SNR).
 In PCB layout, analog and digital sections must be strictly separated, using independent ground and power planes, and employing shielding techniques to minimize noise coupling.

 Comparison of Key Performance Indicators for DAQ Systems